mayu-live/framework/README.md

 `MAYU_SECRET_KEY`.
 Only `mayu-live` is needed for this: install with `BUNDLE_WITHOUT=development:test` and `mayu-build` and klenod-build stay out of the image. `mayu start --assets-dir` and `--source-root` point it at the assets and sources when they are not in their default places.
+With `self_signed_cert = true` the server also needs the `localhost` gem, which `mayu init` adds to the Gemfile.

 ```toml
 [production.server]